USEPA/workshops/rmd_posts/2015-01-14-01-Introduction.md

-Over the course of the next two days we are going to walk through a typical data analysis workflow in R.  But, with this first lesson we are going to focus on making sure everything is working and get some basic orientation in R.  The real fun will start in the lessons to come.
+Over the course of the next two days we are going to walk through a typical data analysis workflow in R.  But, with this first lesson we are going to focus on making sure everything is working and getting some basic orientation in R.  The real fun will start in the lessons to come.

 ##Quick Links to Exercises and R code
 My goal is to have this workshop be as hands-on as possible.
 As such, there are exercises through out.
 For each lesson, I will provide a list of links near the top of the post so that you can skip all the prose and jump straight to the lessons.
 So, here are the links for Lesson 1.